lwjglgamedev/lwjglbook-bookcontents-leg/chapter27/chapter27.md

 A `Mesh` is defined by a set of vertices position, normals directions, texture coordinates and indices.
 Each of these elements are processed in the `processVertices`, `processNormals`, `processTextCoords` and `processIndices` methods.
 A Mesh also may point to a material, using its index.
 If the index corresponds to the previously processed materials we just simply associate them to the `Mesh`.

 The `processXXX` methods are very simple, they just invoke the corresponding method over the `AIMesh` instance that returns the desired data.
-For instance, the process processVertices is defined like this:
+For instance, the `processVertices` is defined like this:

 ```java
 private static void processVertices(AIMesh aiMesh, List<Float> vertices) {